fishsciences/artemis_methods/intro/modeling_eDNA.md

 ## Modeling qPCR eDNA Data with `artemis` {#mod_str}

-To address the above weaknesses of common statistical analysis techniques with qPCR eDNA data, we created the `artemis` R package to implement Bayesian censored latent variable models.
+We created the `artemis` R package to implement Bayesian censored latent variable models, which mitigate the weaknesses of common statistical analysis techniques applied to qPCR data.
 Additionally, `artemis` includes utilities to aid in the design and analysis of eDNA survey studies, including simulation and power analysis functions.